When you need care right away for urgent, non-life-threatening conditions, Mizzou Urgent Care can help.

 If you have a serious or life-threatening condition, call 911 for emergency care.

-If you experiencing COVID-19 symptoms and want to be seen by a provider, you can go to Mizzou Urgent Care for evaluation, testing and treatment of symptoms.
-Testing is only provided if you have a visit with a provider.
+We can provide testing if you experiencing COVID-19 symptoms and want to be seen by a provider for evaluation and treatment of symptoms.
+Testing with a provider visit requires a clinic visit charge.

-If you do not have any symptoms or have mild symptoms and need testing for travel or other reasons, learn how to get tested.
+If you do not have any symptoms or have mild symptoms and need testing for travel or other reasons, learn how to get tested at our COVID-19 Collection Site.
+Testing at this site does not require a clinic visit charge.

 If you have symptoms such as shortness of breath, chest pain and vomiting, you should go to the University Hospital Emergency Room.